Eric Thames bashes his way into Brewers’ record book

-With two more home runs on Monday against the Cincinnati Reds, Thames upped his major league-leading home run total to 10.
-He also tied a franchise record with his 10th homer in April.
+With a two-run shot on Tuesday night against the Cincinnati Reds, Thames upped his major league-leading home run total to 11.
+He also set a franchise record for April homers.

-The Reds must already by sick of Thames, who has seven homers in five games against Cincinnati pitching.
+The Reds must already by sick of Thames, who has eight homers in six games against Cincinnati pitching.

 Most Read Stories